imneonizer/clihandler/Readme.md

     if line.startswith("Ping statistics"):
     	cli.kill(p)
 ```

+Since we are killing the command execution in between logically, this will give ``return_code = 130``, and incase the command is failed to execute, it will give ``return_code = 1``.

+> return codes are stored inside the object as long as no other call is made with the same name
+>
+> incase you wanna delete all the traces of subprocess call, use: cli.reset(p)

 One good thing about clihandler is, if you execute the same call command multiple time with the same name, while previous execution wasn't completed it will not interrupt the previous command execution rather return the same result.